 20. The Velvet Underground

 The Velvet Underground are, yes, I know, impossibly cool.
 They palled with Andy Warhol.
-Moe Tucker didn’t sit down playing drums.
+Moe Tucker didn’t sit down while playing the drums.
 And Lou Reed had as much wit as Oscar Wilde on a late Friday evening.

 But that’s not why I like them, personally.
 I like them because they recorded four excellent, artsy albums using the most basic rock n’ roll elements for most of the songs.
 I like them because it doesn’t take a college degree to understand them.
 And I like The Velvet Underground because I am afraid that saying otherwise might mean John Cale will find out where I live.